 It is important to note that a person’s immigration status will impact the type of options available to them if they are forced to marry while abroad.
 Canadian embassies abroad offer assistance primarily to Canadian citizens.

-Permanent residents and temporary residents may need to explore additional options, including independent, advocacy and non-governmental organizations located outside of Canada that may provide assistance to victims of forced marriages.
+Permanent residents and temporary residents may need to explore additional options, including independent and advocacy and that may provide assistance to victims of forced marriages.
 The services of these organizations are available to citizens and non-citizens, and may include the provision of shelter, referral services and advocacy on behalf of the victim.

 Forced marriages occur either within Canada or abroad.
 An individual may need support with safety planning, education about rights and responsibilities and looking into assistance available.

 It is important to connect to confidential and responsible assistance.

 Visit Get Connected and Emergency Links for community partners that are able to provide support.

 - Find a safe environment.
 Talk to someone you trust and think of individuals who may be able to provide you with help.
 Seek the assistance of community service providers for legal questions, housing, counseling, health services and additional supports.
 Be discrete when contacting others for help, if personal safety may be an issue.

 - Learn your rights.
 Forced marriages are illegal.
 Gain an understanding of the law through contacting a community legal clinic.

 - If an individual is under the age of 16 community service providers must report abuse to Children’s Aid Society.